 Most Americans totally agree, on perhaps one thing, nearly all attorney mass media advertising is tacky, tasteless, and provides no useful information.
 Grandiose and implied promises followed by the disclaimer: “While I can’t promise the same result in your case – I will get you all the money you deserve!”
 According to the United States Supreme Court, in the case of Bates v.
 State Bar of Arizona, lawyers have a First Amendment Right to advertise.
 Meaning, although it might be in very poor taste, much of this nonsense is legal.

 If a consumer is faced with a real legal challenge reliance on outrageous marketing could be hazardous to your case.

-How can an informed consumer see threw the smokescreen of superficial attorney promotions and identify real answers, solutions and the most reliable probability of achieving the best legal result?
+How can an informed consumer see through the smokescreen of superficial attorney promotions and identify real answers, solutions and the most reliable probability of achieving the best legal result?
 The internet.
 Obvious?
 Not necessarily.
-A simple “internet search” can produce “purchased” results that are not all informational and that might not lead the consumer to the best possible outcome.
+A simple internet search can produce purchased results that are not all informational and that might not lead the consumer to the best possible outcome.